-3 people arrested after stolen car crashes into 2 school buses in parking lot at Northwest Middle School, injures bus driver, 2 children, officials say
+4 children injured, 3 teens arrested after stolen car crashes into 2 school buses, injures bus driver in parking lot at Northwest Middle School, police say

-WINSTON-SALEM, N.C. — A stolen car hit 2 school buses at Northwest Middle School, according to Winston-Salem police.
+WINSTON-SALEM, N.C. — Three juveniles were arrested after a stolen car hit two school buses at Northwest Middle School, according to Winston-Salem police.

-Officers say the driver of the bus and two children have minor injuries and were taken to the hospital.
+Officers say the driver of the bus, Danyell Jordan, 49, was injured and taken to the hospital.

+Police say a light blue vehicle hit one school bus that was taking students to school around 7 a.m.

+The vehicle then veered off and hit another bus head-on that was leaving after dropping students off at school.

-Multiple people who were in the car ran away after the crash, police report.
+The juveniles in the car ran away after the crash, police report.

+A K-9 unit reportedly tracked them down and they were arrested by officers.

 Before the crash, the school system says the car was driving erratically and doing doughnuts in the parking lot.